graciellehigino/ms_range_interactions/manuscript.md

 effort, with more occurrences originating from attractive and accessible areas and observation of charismatic species [@Alhajeri2019HigCor].
-As for ecological data, a complete assessment is difficult and is aggravated by biased sampling methods and data aggregation [@Poisot2020EnvBia; @Hortal2015SevSho].
+As for ecological data, a complete assessment is difficult and is aggravated by biased sampling methods, data aggregation [@Poisot2020EnvBia; @Hortal2015SevSho] and by the fact that interactions are very often events that occur in a narrow window of time.
 Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and dedicated databases, such as Mangal [@Poisot2016ManMak].
-This provides an opportunity to merge species distribution and ecological interaction data to improve our predictions of where a species may be found across large spatial scales (e.g., continental and global).
+This provides an opportunity to merge species distribution and ecological interaction data to improve our predictions of where a species may be found across large spatial scales.

 It has been demonstrated that the agreement between range maps and point data varies geographically [@Hurlbert2007SpeRic; @Hurlbert2005DisRan;
 @Ficetola2014EvaRob].
-Adding ecological interaction data to this comparison might help to elucidate where these (dis)agreements are more likely to be true and which dataset better represent the actual distribution of species.
+Adding ecological interaction data to this comparison might help to elucidate where these (dis)agreements are more likely to be true and which dataset better represent the actual distribution of a species.
 In this context, we elaborate a method that allows us to detect areas of potential misestimation of species' distribution data (more precisely range maps) based on interaction data.
 This method is based on the assumption that organisms cannot